andrew/ultimate-awesome/README.md

 - [awesome-developer-tools-subreddits](https://github.com/soarsh/awesome-developer-tools-subreddits) - A curated list of the best developer subreddits for dev-tool marketers and DevRel teams.
 Maintained by Soar.
 - [awesome-ecommerce-subreddits](https://github.com/soarsh/awesome-ecommerce-subreddits) - A curated list of the best ecommerce subreddits for DTC marketers and brand teams.
 Maintained by Soar.
 - [awesome-gaming-subreddits](https://github.com/soarsh/awesome-gaming-subreddits) - A curated list of the best gaming subreddits for game studios and app marketers.
 Maintained by Soar.
-- [awesome-healthtech-subreddits](https://github.com/soarsh/awesome-healthtech-subreddits) - A curated list of the best health and wellness subreddits for healthtech marketers.
-Maintained by Soar.
 - [RAWR](https://github.com/spacegears/RAWR) - Random Awesome Repos.
 - [awesome](https://github.com/Sparticuz/awesome) - Sparticuz's Awesome List.
 - [awesome-aikido](https://github.com/stefanschroeder/awesome-aikido) - An awesome list of online Aikido and related budo content.